Expungement Michigan 2020

 An application will be considered invalid unless it contains all of the information required by the court.
 It is important to have attorneys representing you who understand the process of expungement and can work quickly and efficiently to obtain all of the necessary documentation.

-At Kronzek & Cronkright, before we take an expungement case, we must determine if the person is eligible to have their conviction set aside.
-If you are interested in having us determine your eligibility for an expungement, please download the expungement information form, fill out the form completely, obtain a money order or certified check for $90.00 made payable to Kronzek & Cronkright, PLLC, and mail the form and payment to:
+At The Kronzek Firm, before we accept an expungement case, we must determine if the person is eligible to have their conviction set aside.
+If you are interested in having us determine your eligibility for an expungement, please download the expungement information form, fill out the form completely, obtain a money order or certified check for $90.00 made payable to The Kronzek Firm PLC, and mail the form and payment to our main office.
+Do not mail anything to our other offices:

 Lansing, Michigan 48917

-The $90.00 payment is non-refundable and allows us to spend the time and resources to review your criminal record.
-If you do qualify for an expungement, you can then hire us to pursue setting aside of your criminal record.
+The $90.00 payment is non-refundable and allows us to spend the time and resources to obtain and review your Michigan criminal record.
+If you do qualify to ask for an expungement, you can then hire us to pursue setting aside your public criminal record.
 Cost for such representation will be determined on a case-by-case basis.

 Once we receive your completed form and payment, you will hear from an attorney within 10 business days regarding your expungement request.

-Please note: We do not take phone calls on this subject prior to a completed form and payment being received by our office.
+We do not take phone calls on this subject prior to a completed form and payment being received by our office.
 This $90.00 payment is required to complete the criminal records search to verify that you do qualify for the expungement process.
+We do not handle requests to expunge criminal records in any state other than Michigan.
+We do not do federal expungement or pardon requests.

 Our experienced attorneys look forward to reviewing your record to determine whether you qualify to ask the court to eliminate any public record of your conviction!